A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Discussion

-Further extensions suggested by Riley et al. \cite{riley2014meta} to account for different specifications of the model, such as the inclusion of random slopes together with random intercepts or more complex mean specification as functions of the thresholds, e.g. polynomial terms, are expected to provide no substantial obstacles to the application of the pseudo-likelihood approach.
-However, deeper investigations in this direction represent an interesting line of future research.
+Although we did not account for the presence of additional study-specific covariates in the model, such an extension is straightforward, in the simplest way by modifying the specification of the mean in (\ref{md1}) to include covariates information.
+Further extensions, also suggested in Riley et al. \cite{riley2014meta}, are expected to provide no substantial obstacles to the application of the pseudo-likelihood approach.
+We refer to different specifications of the model, including the presence of random slopes together with random intercepts or more complex mean specification as functions of the thresholds, e.g. polynomial terms.
+Deeper investigations in this direction represent an interesting line of future research.

 The presence of missing information about test accuracy at different thresholds is a relevant and common issue in medical investigations.
 The method in Riley et al. \cite{riley2014meta} and the pseudo-likelihood proposal allow to account for missing completely at random thresholds.
-Such an assumption can be violated, for example, in case of selective reporting of thresholds, where thresholds are more likely to be reported when they are associated with large values of sensitivity and specificity \cite{korevaar2014, riley2015meta, ensor2017meta}.
+Such an assumption can be violated, for example, in case of selective reporting of thresholds, where thresholds are more likely to be reported when they are associated with large values of sensitivity and specificity (\cite{korevaar2014, riley2015meta, ensor2017meta}).
 Further work is needed on the development of the pseudo-likelihood approach in order to address the different features of the missing thresholds problem.